 Right now I have I great idea for Thanksgiving breakfast, holiday brunches, Christmas morning or any time you need a treat.
 I absolutely cannot resist buying bags of fresh cranberries this time of year and doing some baking.
 Two years ago I made soft, tender fresh cranberry cookies, which totally belong on your holiday cookie tray.
 Last year, I came up with fresh cranberry cupcakes topped with a tangy cream cheese frosting.
 Yum!

 And this year I have orange cranberry scones all drizzled with a white chocolate glaze.
-These scones are based on my previous recipe for strawberry and dark chocolate scones.
+These are based on my previous recipe for strawberry and dark chocolate scones.
 It’s a great recipe and up for all sorts of flavor change-ups!

 To make orange cranberry scones mix together flour, sugar, butter, cranberries, orange zest, and buttermilk to make a sticky dough.
-Then shape the scones into rounds or wedges and bake until browned and fluffy.
+Then shape the dough into rounds or wedges and bake until browned and fluffy.
 Drizzle with white chocolate glaze.

 - Cut the butter into the flour and sugar mixture until you have the texture of cornmeal.